To be eligible for a loan you will need to:

 You might see the phrase ‘representative APR’ used on broker and lending sites.
 This simply means it’s the rate that most customers (at least 51%) will be offered, although not everybody will get exactly the same rate.
 You can use the representative APR as a general guide to how competitive a lender is.

 The lower the APR of your loan, the less you’re paying to borrow.

 Your credit agreement will have the total repayable amount clearly communicated.
 This can be used in conjunction with the APR to make an informed decision about whether the loan is suitable for your needs.

-You can withdraw from your agreement within 14 days of you signing the loan agreement by contacting the lender by email or telephone.
+You can withdraw from your agreement within 14 days of you signing the loan agreement by contacting the lender directly by email or telephone.
 If you withdraw from the agreement, you will be required to repay to the lender the credit, and any accrued interest from the date the credit was provided to the date of repaying it, without delay and in any event within 30 days of the day after the day that you gave notice of your withdrawal.
-Please do this by contacting the lender directly.
-If you change your mind after 14 days, please contact your lender to find out what options are available to you.
+If you change your mind outside of the 14 day cooling off period, please contact your lender to find out what options are available to you.